KevinWorkman/intro-to-web-dev/week-01-html/README.md

 Modify `index.html` to introduce yourself.

-Try to add at least 5 new tags that aren't already in the file.
+Add at least 5 new tags that aren't already in the file.
 Here are some options:

 - Add a link to your social media profiles, or to your favorite Wikipedia article.
 - Show a list of your favorite books, songs, or movies.